steel-wheels/TrustedSearch/README.md

 # TrustedSearch

+## Introduction
 This application helps  you to search by Goole.
-This application give the trusted site lists and options
+This application give the trusted site lists and options.